malekdhaouadi/malekdhaouadi/README.md

 I build end-to-end systems at the intersection of **software engineering**, **financial technology**, and **artificial intelligence**.
 My work spans production-grade full-stack platforms, deep learning pipelines for biometric authentication, and agentic AI architectures powered by LLMs.

-Currently in my final year specializing in **Financial Informatics & Engineering**, I focus on turning complex problems into working, deployable solutions — not just prototypes.
+Currently in my final year specializing in **Financial Informatics & Engineering**, I focus on turning complex problems into working, deployable solutions.

 ---